It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 But moms need to take responsibility for their part in the drama dance.

 No mom intentionally escalates the drama dance.
 It’s a reaction.
 You react because you are afraid, or frustrated, or she makes you feel like a failure.
+Knowing this, here are some things you can do to effectively quit this toxic battle and forge a better relationship between you and your daughter during her teenage years.

 Six Ways to Reduce the Drama with Your Teen Daughter

-1. Don’t Lose Control
+1. Don’t lose control.

 You lose control of your words, judgment, and actions.